-- Students can derive the heat equation from basic principles such as energy conservation and the Fourier law of heat conduction - Students can calculate and visualize Fourier cosine or sine series of a function of one variable. - Students can prove orthogonality and uniqueness of solutions to a boundary value problem. - Students can use the Rayleigh Quotient to gain information about the lowest eigenvalue and the corresponding eigenfunctions for a boundary value problem - Students can find equilibrium solutions to heat or wave equation, and be able to explain their physical meaning - Students can write down the complete solution of a linear homogeneous wave, heat or Laplace's equation on a rectangular or rotationally-symmetric domain using separation of variables. - Students can apply the concept of linearity to solve non-homogenous PDEs by the method of linear superposition. - Students can solve the heat equation with Dirichlet boundary conditions using finite difference approach will develop an understanding of computational algorithms that are used to approximate numerical solutions of mathematical problems. - Students can use the Fourier transform method to solve the heat equation and the Laplace's equation in a semi-infinite plane or strip.
+- Students can derive the heat equation from basic principles such as energy conservation and the Fourier law of heat conduction. - Students can calculate and visualize Fourier cosine or sine series of a function of one variable. - Students can find equilibrium solutions to heat or wave equations, and explain their physical meaning. - Students can write down the complete solution of a linear homogeneous wave, heat or Laplace equation on a rectangular or radially-symmetric domain using separation of variables. - Students can apply the concept of linearity to solve non-homogenous PDEs by the method of linear superposition. - Students can solve the heat equation with Dirichlet boundary conditions using the finite difference approach and will develop a basic understanding of computational algorithms that are used to approximate numerical solutions of mathematical problems. - Students can use the Fourier transform method to solve the heat equation and the Laplace equation in a semi-infinite plane or strip. - Students have a grasp of the basic principles of Sturm-Liouville theory relating to boundary-value problems. - Students can use the Rayleigh Quotient to gain information about the lowest eigenvalue and the corresponding eigenfunctions for a boundary value problem.

-Course Assessment: The assessment of objectives will be achieved through homework assignments, quizzes, and common examinations testing each of the specific outcomes listed above.
+Course Assessment: The assessment of objectives will be achieved through homework assignments and midterm/final examinations testing the specific outcomes listed above.